 Although expensive, higher-end electrician tools are definitely worth the investment.
-They’re better quality and longer-lasting.
+They’re of better quality and longer-lasting.
 Of course, you also need to stay safe.
 This is why we have also outlined some essential safety equipment you’ll also require.

 Essential Electrician Tools You’ll Need in Your Van

 All electricians need the absolute basics, like a hammer, tape measure, or spirit level.
 However, if the same types of tasks are done repeatedly, it’s wise to invest in something a bit more expensive.

 So that electricians can save space in their toolbox, they should consider buying a multi-screwdriver or cordless screwdriver with lots of different attachments.
 You might find that you need some regular screwdrivers as well.
 A large flat blade, cabinet tip flat blade, number one and two Philips, and number two square tips are all recommended.
 You might also benefit from a Robertson screwdriver if you work heavily in commercial work and frequently open electrical panels.
 Similarly, precision screwdrivers are handy for tight spaces.
 Above all, buy screwdrivers that are insulated.
 The last thing you want is to experience an electrical shock when you’re in the middle of an important job.

-Electricians should never be without a battery drill along with a large range of drill bits in different sizes suited to drilling most common materials.
+Electricians should never be without a battery drill along with a large range of drill bits in different sizes suited to drilling the most common materials.
 Another great little toolbox item is a multi-tool that can cut most types of materials.
 If you’re looking for a quicker way for cable installation, or always install a conduit, an electrical wall chaser or power conduit reamer save loads of time.
 A reciprocating saw or joist and stud drill are also worthwhile investments if you’re continually cutting through drywall or stud walling.

 Pliers and Cutters